Fayetteville Policies and Procedures 203.2

 5. Accommodation Requests

 1. Request Process.
-A Qualified Employee seeking a Reasonable Accommodation for pregnancy, childbirth, or related medical conditions should submit the Pregnancy Accommodation Request, along with Medical Statement Forms (if applicable), to the Title IX Coordinator via the Title IX website.
-The accommodation request will not be processed without the completed Pregnancy Accommodation Request Form.
-The Medical Statement Form may be required.
+An employee seeking a Reasonable Accommodation for Pregnancy, Childbirth, or Related Medical Conditions may submit the Pregnancy Accommodation Request Form, along with the Medical Statement Form or other medical documentation (if applicable), to the Title IX Coordinator via the Title IX website.

 3. Interactive Process.
-The Title IX Coordinator will facilitate the Interactive Process with the Qualified Employee, the appropriate supervisor(s), Department Human Resources Representative (if designated) and other University officials, as appropriate.
+The Title IX Coordinator will facilitate the Interactive Process with the employee or Applicant, the appropriate supervisor(s), Department Human Resources Representative (if designated) and other University officials, as appropriate.

-In the event that a requested accommodation is not approved because it would constitute an Undue Hardship, the Title IX Coordinator will document the basis for that determination in consultation with the supervisor.
-The supervisor will be required to provide a statement supporting Undue Hardship to the Title IX Coordinator.
+In the event that the requested accommodation is not approved because it would constitute an Undue Hardship, the Title IX Coordinator will document the basis for that determination in consultation with the supervisor or hiring official.
+The Department (Supervisor) is required to provide a statement supporting Undue Hardship to the Title IX Coordinator.

 6. Records

-Primary documentation pertaining to the Reasonable Accommodation request for Applicants seeking employment and Qualified Employees will be kept in the Title IX Office.
+Primary documentation pertaining to the Reasonable Accommodation request for Applicants seeking employment and employees will be kept in the Title IX Office.
+The confidentiality of this information—including but not limited to its storage in a file separate from the individual’s personnel file—shall be maintained as set forth in Section IV.A.

 7. Training

-All first-time supervisors or newly hired supervisors are expected to participate in training concerning accommodations for pregnancy, childbirth, or related medical conditions within the first three months of beginning employment and will receive a copy of this policy at that time.
-Supervisors/managers are expected to receive refresher training at least every three years.
+All first-time supervisors or newly hired supervisors or persons with supervisory authority and managers are expected to participate in training concerning accommodations for Pregnancy, Childbirth, or Related Medical Conditions within the first three months of beginning employment and will receive a copy of this Policy at that time.
+Supervisors or persons with supervisory authority and managers are expected to receive refresher training at least every three years.

 8. Administrative Review

-1. A Qualified Employee may request an administrative review of a denial of an accommodation request under this policy by the Executive Director of OEOC.
+1. An employee or Applicant may request an administrative review of a denial of an accommodation request under this policy by the AVC for Human Resources or designee.

-3. The request for administrative review must be submitted within five (5) business days after the Qualified Employee has received the official decision notice in writing.
-The Executive Director shall communicate his or her decision in writing and the decision is final and not subject to further appeal.
+3. The request for review must be submitted within ten (10) business days after employee or Applicant has received the official decision notice in writing.
+The reviewing administrator shall communicate his or her decision in writing and the decision is final and not subject to further appeal.

-4. A Qualified Employee may contact the Title IX Coordinator with any questions about the administrative review process.
+4. An employee or Applicant can contact the Title IX Coordinator with any questions about the administrative review process.

 9. Complaint